The catering side

 Local isn't a marketing word.
 It's how we live.

 Same kitchen.
 More mouths.
-Coming next: Home Care Package eligibility for our Meals on Wheels customers, the cafe doors opening fully on a permanent address, and an expanded freezer range for households outside the delivery radius.
+Coming next: Home Care Package eligibility for our Meals on Wheels customers, on a permanent address, and an expanded freezer range for households outside the delivery radius.

 Whatever comes next, the test stays the same.
 Would Mumma serve this?